grepdisc/kindfools/_pages/writeon.md

   https://www.caowny.org/masten-resource-center)
   brought together community members from near and far to share.
+- We wrote together at Sol Rise on Tuesday June 6th.
+  Thank you to everyone who braved the smoke to join us.

 How did you enjoy your WRITE ON! workshop?
 Please complete our [survey](/survey/).